 - Not sure the copper and graphite make that much difference.

 This Mattress is Perfect for You If…

-The best deals are normally found on Lull.com.
-Plus, the warranty and return policies are better if you buy from their site vs. from a 3rd party like Amazon.
+Note: the warranty and return policy are better if you buy from their site vs. from a 3rd party like Amazon.